nimbella/netlify-plugin-nimbella/README.md

 [![Join Slack](https://img.shields.io/badge/join-slack-9B69A0.svg)](https://nimbella-community.slack.com/)
 [![Twitter](https://img.shields.io/twitter/follow/nimbella.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=nimbella)

-A Netlify Build Plugin that extends Netlify Sites with support for portable and stateful serverless functions using [Nimbella](https://nimbella.com/product/platform).
-The add-on enables Netlify developers to deploy serverless functions and stateful APIs to the Nimbella cloud 1) with more programming language choices, 2) easier packaging, 3) customizable runtimes and durations, and 4) cloud portability.
+The Nimbella add-on for Netlify is a Netlify Build Plugin that extends Netlify Sites with portable and stateful serverless functions using [Nimbella](https://nimbella.com/product/platform).
+The add-on enables developers to deploy sites to Netlify's CDN, and serverless functions and stateful APIs to the [Nimbella Cloud](https://nimbella.com).

+The Nimbella add-on provides the following benefits.
+1. **More runtimes:** implement functions in numerous languages including Python, Rust, Swift, Ruby, PHP, Java, Go, Node, and Deno.
+2. **Resource customization:** run functions for longer durations, and with more memory.
+3. **Support for key-value and object stores:** build stateful APIs, and handle images or files.
+4. **Easier packaging:** skip the hassles of web packing and working with dependencies.
+5. **Cloud portability**: repeatable deployments that work across clouds.

-Learn more about Nimbella's integration for Netlify from [here](https://nimbella.com/integrations/netlify).
+Learn more about the Nimbella add-on for Netlify [on our website](https://nimbella.com/integrations/netlify).

 - [Add-On Setup](#add-on-setup)
   - [New to Nimbella](#new-to-nimbella)